High Performance Computing Center North

 If you are using Windows, you need to use something like PuTTY or CygWin to connect.
 You can read a short introduction here.

-Storing your files in the right location is essential when working with the batch system.
+Your home directory is very small (default 25GB), so we strongly recommend storing your files in your project storage.
 See the section about the different filessystems at HPC2N for more information.

 A set of computing tasks submitted to a batch system is called a job.
 Jobs can be submitted in two ways: a) from a command line or b) using a job script.
 We recommend using a job script as it makes troubleshooting easier and also allows you to keep track of batch system parameters you used in the past.

 To create a new job script (also called a submit script or a submit file) you need to:

 There are several examples, and more information, about using the batch system and writing scripts in the subsection for the batch system.

 Batch system directives start with #SBATCH.
 The first line says that Linux shell bash will be used to interpret the job script.
 Here are some of the most common directives.

 Here we will demonstrate the usage of the batch system directives on the following simple submit file example.